Kenneth and Mamie Clark: Early life and education

 Kenneth Clark was born in the Panama Canal Zone to Arthur Bancroft Clark and Miriam Hanson Clark.
 His father worked as an agent for the United Fruit Company.
 When he was five, his parents separated and his mother took him and his younger sister Beulah to the US to live in Harlem in New York City.
-She worked as a seamstress in a sweatshop, where she later organized a union and became a shop steward for the International Ladies Garment Workers Union.
-Clark moved to New York City while the ethnic diversity of Harlem was disappearing, and his school was predominantly black.
+Miriam Clark worked as a seamstress in a sweatshop, where she later organized a union and became a shop steward for the International Ladies Garment Workers Union.
+Kenneth Clark arrived in New York City as ethnic diversity of Harlem was disappearing such that his elementary school was predominantly black.
 Clark noted that he first "became aware of color" when he was taught by a black teacher, who happened to be Hubert Thomas Delaney.
-Clark was trained to learn a trade, as were most black students at this time.
+Clark was to be trained to learn a trade, as were most black students at the time.
 Miriam wanted more for her son and transferred him to George Washington High School in Upper Manhattan.
 Clark graduated from high school in 1931 (Jones & Pettigrew, 2005).

 Clark attended Howard University, a historically black university, where he first studied political science with professors including Ralph Johnson Bunche.
 During his years at Howard University, he worked under the influence of mentor Francis Cecil Sumner, the first African American to receive a doctorate in psychology.
 He returned in 1935 for a master's in psychology.
 Clark was a distinguished member of Kappa Alpha Psi fraternity.
 After earning his master's degree, Sumner directed Clark to Columbia University to work with another influential mentor, Otto Klineberg (Jones & Pettigrew, 2005).

-While studying psychology for his doctorate at Columbia University, Clark did research in support of the study of race relations by Swedish economist Gunnar Myrdal, who wrote An American Dilemma.
+While studying psychology for his doctorate at Columbia, Clark did research in support of the study of race relations by Swedish economist Gunnar Myrdal, who wrote An American Dilemma.
 In 1940, Clark was the first African American to earn a Ph.D. in psychology from Columbia University.